hajaf/final-Project/README.md

 # ***GW Data Analytics and Visualization***
 ##  Final Project
 -----
+Selected topic
+Reason the topic was selected
+Description of the source of data
+Questions the team hopes to answer with the data Description of the data exploration phase of the project Description of the analysis phase of the project Technologies, languages, tools, and algorithms used throughout the project Result of analysis
+Recommendation for future analysis
+Anything the team would have done differently
 ## Presentation

-Kaggle Dataset
+### Kaggle Dataset
-  - "World Happiness Report-Happiness scored according to economic production, social support, etc" Reasoning
+  - "World Happiness Report-Happiness scored according to economic production, social support, etc"
+ ### Reasoning
  - Each individual in this group come from different backgrounds and would like to analysis different counties happiness index
-  Description of their source of data
+  ### Description of their source of data
  - The data includes the happiness index of different countries as well index for different factors that effect that happiness index , which include family, freedom and government.
 There are 5 tables in all   from the year 2015 to 2019.

-Questions We're Looking To Answer
+### Questions We're Looking To Answer
+main Question
+depending on 4
  - Where is the happies palace in the world to live
  - which factors affect happiness the most
  - what does the ranking look like on a map
  - what are the top 10 and botom 10 happiess places on earth
+## exploration phase
+Jupyternote book was used to
+-delete columns
+-delete rows
+-selecte relivant data
 ## GitHub
 -------
 Each individual created a branch to work on the assignment simultaneously